-When it comes to the burgeoning field of personal history interviews, Jennifer’s experience goes back much further than her career in journalism – to the late 1980s, when oral histories were still done on analog audio-tape and digital video was merely a dream.
+When it comes to the burgeoning field of personal history interviews, Jennifer’s experience goes back much further than her career in journalism – in fact, it extends back to the late 1980s, when oral histories were still done on analog audio-tape and digital video was merely a dream.

 That’s when Jennifer, as a young university student, was hired by the City of Saskatoon’s Meewasin Valley Authority to launch an oral history program and conduct her very first oral history interviews with city seniors.